A Royal Spotlight on Horses for the Queen’s Birthday

 Within the stables, the Royal Horses receive daily exercise and regular visits from the farrier.
 Some of the horses are out to graze whilst others are tacked up and ridden daily.

-The Royal Family uses two breeds of horse during ceremonial events: Windsor Greys and Celveland Bays.
+The Royal Family uses two breeds of horse during ceremonial events: Windsor Greys and Cleveland Bays.
 The Queen names each of the horses herself, usually after a place she has visited.

 Windsor Greys draw the carriages in which The Queen, her guests and other members of The Royal Family travel.
 During the Victorian era, these grey horses were kept at Windsor, giving them their full name.